 Tarsal tunnel syndrome (TTS) causes pain, tingling, or burning in the ankle, heel, or foot.
 This condition is caused by compression of the tibial nerve, which runs along the inside of the ankle and foot.

-They’ll likely perform a Tinel’s sign test, during which they’ll put pressure on your tibial nerve.
+They’ll also perform a Tinel’s sign test, during which they’ll put pressure on your tibial nerve.
 If this pressure results in tingling in your foot, the test is considered positive for TTS.

 Kidney failure may cause tingling in the feet.
-Kidney failure can have many causes, but the most common are diabetes and high blood pressure.
+Kidney failure has many causes, but the most common are diabetes and high blood pressure, according to the National Kidney Foundation.

 Symptoms of tingling feet caused by kidney failure include: